oliver-charlesworth/nespot/README.md

 # NESpot

-NESPot is a NES emulator written in Kotlin.
+NESpot is a NES emulator written in Kotlin.
 It's not yet cycle accurate and has low coverage of [mapper variants](https://wiki.nesdev.com/w/index.php/Mapper#iNES_1.0_mapper_grid), so not all games work yet.